Mount Si Natural Resources Conservation Area

 Learn more about our future with Mount Teneriffe.

 The trails on Mt.
 Si offer an excellent outdoor classroom and they are convenient and accessible to many school communities in the Puget Sound region.
 Two miles up the Mount Si Trail at what is known as Snag Flats is an interpretive display.
 There is a short boardwalk trail with interpretive panels that explain the ecology of the NRCA and older forest ecosystems.
-The Francis North Loop Trail at the base of the Mount Si Trail is a .2 mile barrier-free trail that crosses a stream in two locations.
-View a trail map of the Mount SI NRCA.
-Click here and here for map enlargements.
+The Frances North Loop Trail at the base of the Mount Si Trail is a .2 mile barrier-free trail that crosses a stream in two locations.

 The Mount Si NRCA Management Plan and the Mount Si NRCA Public Use Plan provide detailed information about natural resources present within the NRCA and appropriate use of the site.
-For more information, contact the South Puget Sound Region Natural Areas Manager, listed here.
-Green Trails maps provide detailed information about the trails in the Mt.
-Si NRCA.
+For more information, contact the South Puget Sound Region Natural Areas Manager.

 - Dogs allowed on leash.